V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mpofi : lawyer, delegate, ambassador, representative, messenger / spirit

-– mpofi : honest person, person of integrity, honest person
+– mpofi : honest person, person of integrity, person of probity, upright person

 – mpofo : blind man / blindness / foolishness